sushantvema/sushantvema.github.io/content/notes/text_to_qdrant.md

 - When complete and tested, move the code and required files to Databricks workspace

+> [!NOTE]
+> I've discovered a few quirks with Developing databricks apps:
+>
+> 1. The sync utility is not reliable with major refactors
+> 2. You have to manually add requirements.txt
+> 3. They seem to use python 3.11.0 instead of 3.11.11 for some reason

 ### [Configure Databricks app execution with app.yaml](https://docs.databricks.com/aws/en/dev-tools/databricks-apps/app-runtime)

 By default, Databricks runs the app using the command `app.py`.
 If the